Sleep Disorders

 • the events appear stereotypical or repetitive or unusually frequent | |

 Sleep laboratory evaluations may include one or two nights of recording in a laboratory with personnel experienced in studying patients with parasomnias or nocturnal epileptic seizures.
-Simultaneous polysomnographic-audio-video monitoring is essential for such recordings, often with additional physiological measures beyond the minimum required for standard polysomnography (33; 20).
-Prompting the patient to make audio-video recordings at home may facilitate the diagnosis, often adding details that are missed in verbal descriptions given by relatives.
-Patients should be considered for video-EEG monitoring if the events are stereotyped or repetitive, occur frequently (minimum of one event per week), or have not responded to medication trials, and the history is suggestive of potentially epileptic events (43).
+Simultaneous polysomnographic-audio-video monitoring is essential for such recordings, often with additional physiological measures beyond the minimum required for standard polysomnography (31).
+Prompting the patient to make audio-video recordings at home may facilitate the diagnosis, often adding details missed in verbal descriptions given by relatives.
+Patients should be considered for video-EEG monitoring if the events are stereotyped or repetitive, frequently occur (minimum of one event per week), or have not responded to medication trials, and the history is suggestive of potentially epileptic events (31).
+Obstructive sleep apnea that requires CPAP may reduce the diagnostic accuracy for REM sleep behavior disorder by a video polysomnogram.
+False-negative results were probably due to frequent electromyographic artifacts or severe sleep disruption from apneic events during REM sleep (23).

 Overnight polysomnography is not routinely used to assess nightmare disorder but may be appropriately performed to exclude other parasomnias or sleep-disordered breathing.
 Sleep recordings during nightmares occasionally show abrupt awakenings from REM sleep preceded by accelerated heart and respiratory rates.

-Sleep paralysis should be considered by clinicians when diagnosing sleep disorders, especially in narcolepsy and those exhibiting symptoms of insomnia (13).
+Sleep paralysis should be considered by clinicians when diagnosing sleep disorders, especially in narcolepsy and those exhibiting insomnia symptoms (10).
 Sleep paralysis should be assessed more frequently in psychiatric patients, particularly those presenting with posttraumatic stress disorder and anxiety disorders.
-In patients who experience severe episodes of sleep paralysis it is necessary to consider the patient's mental and physical health and the quality of sleep as possible sleep-paralysis-related factors (13).
+In patients who experience severe episodes of sleep paralysis, it is necessary to consider the patient's mental and physical health and the quality of sleep as possible sleep-paralysis-related factors (10).

-Video-polysomnography is essential for diagnosing REM sleep behavior disorder.
+Video-polysomnography is essential for diagnosing REM sleep behavior disorder (01; 47).
 Prodromal REM sleep behavior disorder is a stage in which symptoms and signs of evolving REM sleep behavior disorder are present but do not yet meet the established diagnostic criteria for REM sleep behavior disorder.
-However, the boundary between prodromal and definite REM sleep behavior disorder is still unclear, as pointed out by Cesari and colleagues (10).
-Actigraphy has also been proposed as a reliable screening instrument for REM sleep behavior disorder and is potentially useful in the general population (60).
-Automatic methods based on artificial intelligence may also significantly contribute to advancements in the field of REM sleep behavior disorder in the future.
+However, the boundary between prodromal and definite REM sleep behavior disorder is still unclear, as pointed out by Cesari and colleagues (08).
+Actigraphy has also been proposed as a reliable screening instrument for REM sleep behavior disorder and is potentially useful in the general population (45).
+Automatic methods based on artificial intelligence may also significantly contribute to future advancements in the field of REM sleep behavior disorder.

 Recurrent nightmares may also be a deleterious effect of various drugs such as antidepressants, antihypertensives (beta blockers, α-adrenergic receptor agonists, enalapril, losartan, verapamil), dopamine receptor agonists, cholinesterase blockers (donepezil, rivastigmine, tacrine), varenicline (a nicotinic acetylcholine blocker), and ganciclovir.
-The abrupt withdrawal of REM sleep-suppressive agents (antidepressants, benzodiazepine, barbiturate, ethanol) or the end-of-night REM sleep rebound after using short-acting hypnotics such as zolpidem can promote nightmares (05).
-The best-established treatment of idiopathic nightmare disorder is image rehearsal therapy whereas systematic desensitization and progressive deep muscle relaxation training are suggested.
-There is lower grade evidence for using lucid dreaming therapy and self-exposure therapy.
-Prazosin is useful for the treatment of posttraumatic stress disorder-associated nightmares whereas clonidine’s benefit is less clear (65).
-Several drugs (trazodone, atypical antipsychotic medications, topiramate, low-dose cortisol, fluvoxamine, triazolam and nitrazepam, phenelzine, gabapentin, cyproheptadine, and tricyclic antidepressants) and behavioral therapies (relaxation, hypnosis, eye movement desensitization) lack documented efficacy in controlled trial (05).
+The abrupt withdrawal of REM sleep-suppressive agents (antidepressants, benzodiazepine, barbiturate, ethanol) or the end-of-night REM sleep rebound after using short-acting hypnotics such as zolpidem can promote nightmares (04).
+The best-established treatment of idiopathic nightmare disorder is image rehearsal therapy, whereas systematic desensitization and progressive deep muscle relaxation training are suggested.
+There is lower-grade evidence for using lucid dreaming therapy and self-exposure therapy.
+Prazosin is useful for treating posttraumatic stress disorder-associated nightmares, whereas clonidine’s benefit is less clear (55).
+Several drugs (trazodone, atypical antipsychotic medications, topiramate, low-dose cortisol, fluvoxamine, triazolam and nitrazepam, phenelzine, gabapentin, cyproheptadine, and tricyclic antidepressants) and behavioral therapies (relaxation, hypnosis, eye movement desensitization) lack documented efficacy in controlled trials (04).

-Sleep paralysis should be considered a disorder only if it results in clinically significant distress including bedtime anxiety or difficulty initiating sleep.
+Sleep paralysis should be considered a disorder only if it results in clinically significant distress, including bedtime anxiety or difficulty initiating sleep.
 Explanation and reassurance usually are sufficient to address the patient’s concerns.
 Sleep hygiene, instructions on various sleep hygiene techniques (eg, going to sleep and waking up at the same time each day and no use of alcohol or caffeine before bedtime), and specific instructions (eg, avoiding sleeping in a supine or prone position) may serve as preventative measures.
-Cognitive behavioral therapy could be helpful (59).
+Cognitive behavioral therapy could be helpful (42).
 Tricyclic antidepressants and selective serotonin reuptake inhibitors are commonly used to treat sleep paralysis, often in the context of narcolepsy, but no adequately reported studies of pharmacologic interventions are available.
-The evidence of effectiveness of sodium oxybate in treating sleep paralysis was mixed and based on lower quality evidence (13).
+The evidence of the effectiveness of sodium oxybate in treating sleep paralysis was mixed and based on lower-quality evidence (10).

-Sleep paralysis could increase in the later part of pregnancy (26).
+Sleep paralysis could increase later in pregnancy (17).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.